Quackenbush Architects + Planners

 $5.7 Million

 Occupying the final parcel of development on Midland Tech's Airport campus, the Health Science building forms a new edge to the south and creates a gateway via an entrance courtyard facing major student parking areas on the perimeter.
-It's state-of-the-art teaching classrooms and labs are organized into three major blocks based on function, and are connected via a center "spine" which provides student interaction space, interior daylighting, and a clear & efficient building circulation strategy.
+Its state-of-the-art teaching classrooms and labs are organized into three major blocks based on function, and are connected via a center "spine" which provides student interaction space, interior daylighting, and a clear & efficient building circulation strategy.
 Major program elements include physics labs, microbiology labs, nursing simulation labs, and various specialty health science educational spaces, as well as a 90 seat auditorium.
-The exterior features materials and colors of the surrounding campus buildings, with the three major program components expressed as seperate masses.
+The exterior features materials and colors of the surrounding campus buildings, with the three major program components expressed as separate masses.

 Represents experience of Doug Quackenbush, Principal-in-Charge, and Barb Haller, Project Architect, while at The Boudreaux Group.